 -

 Originating from the cold mountains of Russia and Scandinavia, rhodiola is known to increase physical and mental endurance.
-It is particularly useful for combating fatigue caused by stress.
+It is especially useful for combating fatigue caused by stress.

 -